veronicasyseo/finalyearproject/README.md

 Extractandmergelines.py addresses some shortcomings of extract_lines.py.
 Starts interpreting the OCR output.
 NOTE: in order to use, please create an empty txt file, output.txt in your project folder.
 Also, download ASN Example.csv from Google Drive.

-Dashes.py finds the locations of the dashes in the Solid code.
-First run extractandmergelines.py in order to generate the necessary input file required by dashes.py.
-Places the dashes on 28x28 backgrounds, which is to prepare input for tensorflow
+Dashesandsinglechars.py finds the locations of the dashes in the Solid code.
+Based on this, each character from the Solid code is extracted, and saved on a 28x28 black background.
+The images can then be fed to tensorflow to be read.
+To use, please first run extractandmergelines.py in order to generate the necessary input file required by dashes.py.
+Future improvements: separation of touching handwritten characters, limiting the number of characters selected to 8 (ab-cde-fgh).

 Extract_lines.py gives decent outputs.